mightycandle/.CP_Files/README.md

 	- Power: Binary exponentiation with modulo
 	- Prime factorization: with and without sieve
 	- Sieve of Eratosthenes preprocessing
+	- Square root of a number in O(log n) using binary search
 * Segment Trees:
 	- Dynamic range minimum queries
 	- Dynamic range sum queries